 On modern resumes, fonts are important.

-To impress a modern employer, a modern font is best.
+To impress a modern employer, a modern sans serif font is best.
 Avoid overused fonts like Arial, and choose a more interesting option, like Helvetica Neue or Georgia.
 Georgia is a particularly good choice as it was designed to be easily read on a screen.

 Color is a good way to make your modern resume shine.
-Now that resumes are often provided online, the expense of color printing is avoided and adding color to your resume is a non-issue.
+Now that resumes are often provided online, the expense of color printing is avoided, and adding color to your resume is a non-issue.

 When using color, keep the palette simple and professional.
 You might color only your section headers, or you could choose a template with a colored design from our options below.

 Always use colors that are easy to see.
 Darker colors, like navy and burgundy, will look best for text.
-Light colors, like yellow, are too difficult to read, and they look unprofessional.
+Light colors, like yellow, are too difficult to read, and look unprofessional.

 White space on your resume allows for easy skimming, so don’t stuff your resume with excess information.
 Use bullet points if you’re making a list of achievements, for example.

 If there’s a common acronym or abbreviation for a term in your industry, be sure to spell it out at least once in your resume, in case the person reading your resume is not familiar with the abbreviation.
-This also helps keep applicant tracking systems from screening out your resume (more on those later).
+This also helps keep applicant tracking systems (ATS) from screening out your resume (more on those later).

 One page resumes are great, but modern resumes are often longer.

 A two-page resume could be appropriate if you have a lot of work experience.
-Employers would rather read a two-page professional resume than a one-page resume that’s crammed with information in a tiny font.
+Employers would rather read a multi-page professional resume than a one-page resume that’s crammed with information in a tiny font.

-Add hyperlinks to your relevant social media and email address on your resume, suggests Wendy Enelow, who co-wrote Modernize Your Resume: Get Noticed ...
+Add hyperlinks to your relevant social media pages and include your email address on your resume, suggests Wendy Enelow, who co-wrote Modernize Your Resume: Get Noticed ...
 Get Hired.
-This makes it easy for a modern employer to look you up and contact you, since they’ll likely be viewing your resume online.
+This makes it easy for an employer or recruiter to contact you.

-In addition to social media, the rest of your contact information should be modernized too.
+In addition to social media, the rest of your contact information should be modernized, too.

-If you have a personal website, published writing samples, or an online portfolio, link that in your Contact Information section, as long as it’s relevant to your desired job.
+If you have a personal website, published writing samples or an online portfolio, link that in your Contact Information section, as long as it’s relevant to your desired job.

-Your professional summary should be a synopsis of your job history and could include your years of experience, job history highlights, and major accomplishments.
+Your professional summary should be a synopsis of your job history and could include your years of experience, job history highlights and major accomplishments.